Classes of poultry

 - Broiler meat chickens

-Anstey Hatchery Ltd. in Saskatoon is the only non-commercial hatchery in the province that supplies turkeys, meat chickens, egg layers, and dual purpose chickens that are suitable for both egg and meat production.
-Waterfowl may not be available from Anstey Hatchery due to the risk of waterfowl introducing infectious disease into commercial poultry flocks.
+Anstey Hatchery Ltd. in Saskatoon is the only non-commercial hatchery in the province that supplies turkeys, meat chickens, egg layers and dual-purpose chickens that are suitable for both egg and meat production.
+Depending on the year, waterfowl may not be available from Anstey Hatchery due to the risk of waterfowl introducing infectious disease into commercial poultry flocks.

 Commercially, Saskatchewan Egg Producers produce table eggs.
-In 2016, there were 66 Saskatchewan registered egg farms that collectively housed 1,095,555 laying hens.
-These produced approximately 31-million dozen eggs worth approximately $56.2 million.
+In 2017, there were 66 Saskatchewan registered egg farms that collectively housed 1.5 million laying hens.
+These produced approximately 32-million dozen eggs.

 Feeding, watering and egg collection are automated on almost all production sites.